How we predict Reef threats like coral bleaching

 The Great Barrier Reef Marine Park is one of the best managed reef ecosystems in the world.
-The Marine Park Authority, Traditional Owners, Tourism operators, government agencies, community groups and researchers all working together to monitor the health of the Reef.
+The Marine Park Authority, Traditional Owners, Tourism operators, government agencies, community groups and researchers all work together to monitor the health of the Reef.

-With these monitoring efforts, we can collect information on the conditions that can cause stressed corals – high ocean temperatures, river flooding, land catchment activities and extreme weather events.
+With these monitoring efforts, we can collect information on the conditions that cause stressed corals – high ocean temperatures, river flooding, land catchment activities and extreme weather events.
 When corals are stressed they are more vulnerable to bleaching and disease.

 However, monitoring teams are looking across an area roughly the size of New Zealand, filled with incredibly dynamic and diverse habitats, environments and conditions.
 Keeping track of the entire Reef complex in real time is a near impossible task.

 This is where forecasting steps in, helping to fill knowledge gaps and predict outcomes.

 Monitoring and modelling work hand-in-hand to ensure we know how the Reef is faring.
 Researchers create forecasting models by inputting historical and current data to make informed estimates of future processes and response patterns of the Reef.

 We’ve partnered with the Australian Institute of Marine Science, the Bureau of Meteorology, CSIRO and the Queensland Government to build the world’s largest Reef forecasting and modelling program, known as eReefs, combining satellite technology with powerful models and machine learning to develop the tools needed to save our Reef.